cdown/battery-notify/README.md

 # and we are discharging, show a warning.
 Intended to avoid cases where power
 # is inadvertently disconnected at a desk.
 warn_on_mons_with_no_ac = 2

+# If a bluetooth device is below this percentage, notify about low battery.
+# Note that you need to run bluetoothd with --experimental in order for it to
+# expose battery information.
+bluetooth_low_pct = 2
 ```

 [Desktop Notifications]: https://specifications.freedesktop.org/notification-spec/latest/